EdwinZ47/EdwinZ47.github.io/README.md

 Endpoint: POST - https://my-movie-list-2.herokuapp.com/movies

+Params:
-Params: id: an unique string for the movie watched by the user, user: the username of the logged in user, title: the title of the movie being added, liked: true or false to indicate whether the user liked the movie, poster: an url for the movie's poster.
+	id (string): an unique string for the movie watched by the user user (string): the username of the logged in user title (string): the title of the movie being added liked (string): true or false to indicate whether the user liked the movie poster (string): an url for the movie's poster

 Response: The added Movie object in a JSON format for successful requests or a 403 error if there is no users logged in.

-Purpose: Updates the “liked” attribute of a movie watched by the user

-Endpoint: PUT - https://my-movie-list-2.herokuapp.com/movies/:id  <- ":id" needs to be replaced with the id of the Movie object that is being updated

-Params:
-	Liked: Required, whether or not the movie was “liked” by the user. true = move was liked. false = movie was disliked.

-Response: The updated Movie object for successful requests, a 403 error if the user was incorrect(not the user who watched the movie or no user is logged in), or a 404 error if the movie doesn't exist for the user who's sent the request.

 ```javascript
 {